Table of Contents

 Keep Your Car Moving and Increase the Gas Mileage

 Cars were built to move, so don’t leave yours to idle.
 You might be letting your car idle more than you think, and it’s probably costing you money and undoubtedly ruining your cars gas mileage.

 How often do you sit in an idling car?
-When we wait to pick up a friend, sit in traffic, go through a drive-thru, or warm-up our cars in the winter we are letting precious gas money blow out the exhaust pipe.
+When you wait to pick up a friend, sit in traffic, go through a drive-thru, or warm-up your car in the winter you are letting precious gas money blow out the exhaust pipe.

 It is particularly bad to leave your car idling in cold areas during the winter.
-Like many, I used to think you were supposed to leave your car running for a while in the winter before you started driving it.
-Wrong.
 For every hour a car idles, it loses between a quarter and a half-gallon of fuel.

 Next time you are waiting to pick up a sluggish friend, drive slowly around their neighborhood instead of sitting in their parking lot or drive way.
 Go inside fast-food restaurants instead of using the drive-thru, you will save the gas and your order will probably come out faster.
 And in the winter, let your car run for about 20 seconds before putting it in drive, then drive it around slowly for a few minutes before you leave for your destination.